Affiliate links on Android Authority may earn us a commission. Learn more.

 Fido plans are the way to go for everyday smartphone use.
 They offer talk and text or talk, text, and data at very reasonable prices.
 If you want a way to avoid the Canadian provider curse, Fido might be the way to go.

 Like Rogers, Fido has recently revamped its plans, and it now offers a build-your-own approach to phone service.
 You can choose from Data and Text, Talk and Text, and Talk, Text, and Data plans, and kick things off by selecting your data cap.
-All plans include unlimited texts, and you can get up to 15GB of data for as much as CA$65 per month.
-The introductory 2GB plan will run you CA$37.50 per month.
+All plans include unlimited texts.
+You can get up to 40GB of data for CA$45 a month for 24 months, and CA$60 after the introductory rate.
+The cheapest plan is the 2GB tier, which will run you CA$37.50 per month.

 Need a new device?
 For a few extra bucks or more per month, you can get a significant discount on a slew of smartphones that Fido has on offer.
 Fido also has different promotions running throughout the year that are worth exploring.